thephpleague/csv/docs/9.0/reader/statement.md

 ## Select constraint

-This option enables selecting specific columns from each record.
+This option enables mapping and selecting specific columns from each record.

 ~~~php
 <?php